Remove Crypton ransomware / virus (Bonus: Decryption Steps) - updated May 2018

 Developers of Crypton created a special campaign to attack computer users in Portugal

 This variant is primarily targeted towards Portuguese-speaking users and addresses them in this particular language when explaining the purposes of the attack and terms of data recovery.
-Following data encryption procedure, the virus drops a ransom note called COMO_ABRIR_ARQUIVOS.txt.
+Following the data encryption procedure, the virus drops a ransom note called COMO_ABRIR_ARQUIVOS.txt.

 Additionally, it renames the encrypted files like so: [file_name].id-[victim’s ID]_steaveiwalker@india.com_.
 However, this version of malware is decryptable too.
 So, if your files got encrypted, you should focus on Crypton ransomware removal instead of paying the ransom.